 Start by thoroughly mixing 1 1/2 cups baking soda and 1/2 Cup Citric Acid.
 Then add your essential oils.
 The oils tend to create little “blobs” within the baking soda, so make sure to really work them in.

 If you happen to have a lemon or orange sitting around, you can zest it and add the zest to the mixture as well.
 (I happened to have a lemon on hand, so I added lemon zest to the mix.)

 Using a spray bottle, spray water onto the mixture several times (be prepared for a little fizzing at you add the water).
 After a few sprays, check the mixture’s consistency.
 As soon as it holds its shape in your hand, stop adding water.
 The mixture may seem a bit crumbly in the bowl, but if it holds its shape, you’re good.

-Pop the garbage disposal bombs out of the mold once they are dry (and cooled, if using the oven), and store them in an airtight container until you are ready to use them.
+Pop the garbage disposal bombs out of the mold once they are dry and store them in an airtight container until you are ready to use them.
 I decided to “pretty up” the container with a chalkboard label, and fancy lettering using my Cricut.

 When the time comes to freshen your garbage disposal, add a couple of the garbage disposal bombs to the disposal while running a slow stream of cold water, allowing the bombs to start breaking apart and dissolving.
 Turn on the disposal for a few seconds, and you’re done.

 *Please keep your hands and other objects out of the garbage disposal at all times!